-The Office of Court Administration is developing a web-based objective risk assessment tool to assist judges in making pretrial release decisions.
-The tool is called the Pretrial Risk Assessment Information System for Texas (PRAISTX).
-PRAISTX calculates risk scores based on nine objective factors about each arrested individual—factors shown to correlate with a defendant’s failure to appear or commit a new crime.
+The Office of Court Administration is developing a web-based application that incorporates an objective risk assessment to assist judges in making pretrial release decisions.
+The application is called the Pretrial Risk Assessment Information System for Texas (PRAISTX) and it incorporates the Public Safety Assessment (PSA) developed by the Laura and John Arnold Foundation.
+The PSA calculates risk scores based on nine objective factors about each arrested individual—factors shown to correlate with a defendant’s failure to appear or commit a new crime.
 No defendant interview is required with PRAISTX, however, data regarding each arrestee must be entered into the online tool.

 Risk scores are based on the following factors: